 Today’s video games provide rich, engaging entertainment for players across all platforms.
 Our 2017 Essential Facts About the Computer and Video Game Industry report underscores how video games have evolved into a mass medium:

 - More than 150 million Americans play video games, and 65 percent of American households are home to at least one person who plays video games regularly, or at least three hours per week.

 - The average gamer is 35 years old and 72 percent are age 18 or older.
 Women age 18 and older represent a significantly greater portion of the video game-playing population (31 percent) than boys under age 18 (18 percent).

 - Most parents (71 percent) say video games are a positive part of their child’s life.
 Most parents (67 percent) also play video games with their child at least once weekly and 94 percent say they pay attention to the video games played by their child.

 Video games are a strong engine for economic growth.
-In 2014, the industry sold over 135 million games and generated more than $22 billion in revenue.
-Fifty two percent of total game sales were generated by purchases of digital content, including online subscriptions, downloadable content, mobile applications, and social networking games.
-Computer and video game companies directly and indirectly employ more than 146,000 people in 36 states.
+In 2016, the industry sold over 24.5 billion games and generated more than $34.4 billion in revenue.
+Total game sales included purchases of digital content such as online subscriptions, downloadable content, mobile applications, and social networking games.
+Computer and video game companies provide jobs to more than 220,000 people in 50 states.

-Visit our Newsroom or click below to learn more about games’ impact on society.
+Click below to learn more about video games’ impact on society.